heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1863.* The study overlooks the gentle slopes of Kilspindie glen.
+*1861.* The study overlooks the gentle slopes of Kilspindie glen.
 A man leans on a chestnut bureau: a hymnary, some notes in Gaelic, a lump of amygdule, sparkling with calcite.
 His eyes are kind.
- "Child, what should you like to do?"
+ "Child, what should you like to do?
+The schoolmaster tells me he can teaching you nothing."

 <p align="center">
   ⁂